oktadev/okta-blog/_source/_posts/2022-01-13-node-deploy-to-heroku.md

   p UserName: #{user.preferred_username}
 ```

-The page here displays the user information that was retrieved from Okta when the user logged in.
+This page displays the user information that was retrieved from Okta when the user logged in.

-Finally, replace the code in `views/index.jade` with the following.
+Replace the code in `views/index.jade` with the following:

 ```jade
 extends layout